AudithSoftworks/Uniform/README.md

 Uniform
 =======

 Sexy form elements with jQuery.
-Now with HTML5 attributes
+Now with HTML5 attributes!

 Version 2.0

-Works well with jQuery 1.6+.
-We've received patches to make it work with older versions of jQuery, back through version 1.3.
+Works well with jQuery 1.6+, but we've received patches and heard that this works with jQuery 1.3.

 Licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php)

 Installation
 ------------

 Installation of Uniform is quite simple.
-First, make sure you have jQuery 1.4+ installed.
+First, make sure you have jQuery installed.
 Then you’ll want to link to the jquery.uniform.js file and uniform.default.css in the head area of your page:

     <script src="jquery.uniform.js" type="text/javascript"></script>
     <link rel="stylesheet" href="uniform.default.css" type="text/css"